Noah-Huppert/kubeci/README.md

     - [Uploading](#uploading)

 # Usage
 Kubeci is a binary which provides a command line interface.
-Subcommands are describe in the following section.
+Subcommands are described in the following section.

 ## Run
 Kubeci provides numerous operations.
 These operations run common Kubernetes actions.